Closing your first priced round is a major milestone.

-Shoobx is the only solution that fully automates the equity financing process, saving companies time and money and allowing them to focus on growing their business.
+Fidelity's platform may be the only solution that fully automates the equity financing process, saving companies time and money and allowing them to focus on growing their business.
 We use an attorney-approved process to automate the standard parts of the deal in one single hub.
-Shoobx’s platform makes equity financing less menial for attorneys, easier to manage for startups and more efficient for everyone involved.
+Our platform can make equity financing less menial for attorneys, easier to manage for startups and more efficient for everyone involved.
 Learn more about automated equity financing.

 Is equity financing taking you too long and costing too much?
-Shoobx can help you close in as little as 14 days.
+Fidelity can help you close in as little as 14 days.
 Get in touch with our team to learn more!

 Third parties mentioned and Fidelity are not affiliated.
 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.